anirudh-modi/JS-essentials/Functions/Functions.md

 add(undefined,undefined);   // 4 takes the default value
 ````

-##### **Default pramater effecting arguments object**
+##### **Default parameter effecting arguments object**
-The default paramters changes how the arguments object behave, one might think that if a paramter is not passed to the function and with the default value, the arguments object will give the default value, however, this is not true,
+The default parameters changes how the arguments object behave, one might think that if a parameter is not passed to the function and with the default value, the arguments object will give the default value, however, this is not true,
 the argument object represents the set of values which where passed to a function, which doesn't get overridden by the default value if no value was passed.

 ````javascript